blackducksoftware/hub-email-extension/README.md

 You can download the latest release artifacts from GitHub: https://github.com/blackducksoftware/hub-email-extension/releases

 ## Documentation ##
-All documentation for hub-email-extension can be found on the base project:  https://github.com/blackducksoftware/hub-email-extension/wiki
+All documentation for hub-email-extension can be found on public [Black Duck Confluence](https://blackducksoftware.atlassian.net/wiki/display/INTDOCS/)

-## License ##
-Apache License 2.0